firebadnofire/cloudflare-toolbox/README.md

 ```

 This information is stored in ~/.config/cloudflare-toolbox/ with 600 (-rw-------) permissions on the dir.
 You may encrypt the `auth.txt` file with a password or SSH key, where it becomes `auth.bin`.

+If you decide you do not need or want to encrypt the auth.txt file, you may.
+This is strongly discouraged, as if your concern is having to continuously type passwords you can generate a SSH key with no password.
+While less secure than an SSH key with a password, it's still better than no password at all.

 # Dependencies